External Ids for FGF18 Gene

 GeneCards Summary for FGF18 Gene

 FGF18 (Fibroblast Growth Factor 18) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Akt Signaling.
+Diseases associated with FGF18 include Dyslexia and Hyaline Fibromatosis Syndrome.
+Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and type 2 fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF8.

 Plays an important role in the regulation of cell proliferation, cell differentiation and cell migration.
 Required for normal ossification and bone development.
 Stimulates hepatic and intestinal proliferation.